Living Tree Alliance Land, Moretown, VT

-STAY FOR THE WEEKEND - Our land will be open for camping starting at 3pm on Saturday September 29th.
+STAY FOR THE WEEKEND - Our land will be open for camping starting at 3pm on Saturday October 19th.
 Campers are invited to hike or mountain bike on the beautiful trails, visit out private beach on the Mad River Valley, spend time in the field and relax into Vermont foliage.
 Mid October can be some real cold nights, please make sure to bring lots of blankets and layers and very warm sleeping bag.
 Song, teachings and celebration abound.
 In additional there are many local lodging options available in the beautiful Mad River Valley.
-Check out our friends at Wilder Farm Inn!
+Check out our friends at Wilder Farm Inn for warmer sleeping accomodations!

 JOIN US FOR A PART OF THE CELEBRATION : teachings, Klezmer concerts, dance parties, whole family programming, community art and more!

 Please leave your dogs at home!

 3 - 4:30 pm - Campers arrive to get set up on the land.
 Click here for more information

 5 pm - Stone Soup Supper provided by Swami’s Kitchen.
 Vegetarian: Lentils & Veggies, Israeli Fatoush Salad, and Hummus made with a whole lotta love!
 Camping Fee includes dinner.
 Pre-registration for dinner REQUIRED.
 Register Here

 6 pm - Havdalah Ritual in the Sukkah : A ritual of distinctions that engages all the senses with song, chants and music and community conversation.
 We will begin the evening with "Shirtan" offered by Rabbi David Edleson, followed by an engaged Ecclesiastes teaching with Melanie Kessler, leading into Havdalah facilitated by Rabbi David Fainsilber.

 9:30 am Arrival on the Land - Pilgrimage through art, text, forest and farm to ARRIVE at our festival sukkah.
 The walk is about 1/4 of a mile on a forest road.
 We recommend back road strollers only.
 Please contact Craig for accessibility questions and requests at email@example.com or 603-387-6033.
 We hope to make our event accessible for all, and are happy to drive those that need a ride to the festival grounds!

 9:45 am Opening Circle of Blessings, Intentions and Song